Dear Students, Parents and Guardians,

 - Take ownership of how you learn as a student.

 - Understand the requirements of assignments before the end of the school day.

 - Ask questions when you don’t understand how to complete homework.

 - All assignments are due the following day, unless otherwise stated.

 - Every child is expected to read an assigned number of minutes every day (20 to 30 minutes), seven days a week, and record the time and pages on their Reading Log.

 - Students who leave class for enrichment, such as G&T or band, are required to complete all assignments.

 What is the parent involvement with homework?

-- Parents are encouraged to check the planner for nightly assignments and sign upon completion.
+- Parents are encouraged to check the planner and or website for nightly assignments and sign upon completion.